 There are approximately 22 million Asian/Pacific Islander Americans in the United States.
 By population size--Chinese, Filipino, Indian, Vietnamese, Korean, Japanese, and Pacific Islanders.

 Many educational presentations will be presented by PBS and other major and minor media outlets.
-Celebratory events are held at schools and universities.
+Celebratory events are held by schools, universities, and other organizations.

 We hope you will celebrate often and learn much about the Asian/Pacific Islander Americans this month.